openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-gpu-operations.rst

       - Name of a blob attached to an operation in the OpenVINO IR.
     * - ``arg-index``
       - (1)
-      - 0-based index in the entry function arguments to be bound to.
+      - 0-based index in the entry function arguments to bind to.

 **Sub-nodes**: None